 If you didn’t already know, Eureka is the center of the marble universe.
-Humboldt Marble Weekend bring artists and collectors together for a weekend celebration of marbles and marble hunting.
+Humboldt Marble Weekend brings artists and collectors together for a weekend celebration of marbles and marble hunting.

 The annual Red Carpet Gala at the Eureka Theatre is Humboldt’s best Oscar party.
 Start with a walk down the red carpet, complete with paparazzi, then mingle and schmooze with fellow movie fans in the lobby of the art deco era Eureka Theatre.
 A live telecast of the Academy Awards follows.
 Commercial breaks are filled with live music and awards from the Humboldt-Del Norte Film Commission.

 Kid-friendly Redwood Discovery Museum’s annual Perilous Plunge sees local do-gooders and risk-takers plunging into the icy Humboldt Bay for charity.
 The 2020 version was virtual but still just as stimulating.

 Iconic venues, music that makes you want to dance, and complimentary festival shuttles make up the Redwood Coast Music Festival.
 You’ll find American roots music, including jazz, swing, blues, zydeco, rockabilly, swing, and country all set in both intimate and spacious venues throughout Eureka.
-(Next festival set for 2021).
+(Next festival set for fall 2021).

 Fancy sipping on some local libations while hanging out with red pandas?
 Sequoia Park Zoo Foundation’s Brew at the Zoo includes live music, food, beer and cider, and of course, zoo animals.